Pro Display XDR

-The Pro Display XDR is a 32-inch flat panel computer monitor created by Apple, based on an LG supplied display, that was released on December 10, 2019.
+The Pro Display XDR is a discontinued 32-inch flat panel computer monitor made by Apple, based on an LG supplied display, that was released on December 10, 2019.
 It was announced at the Apple Worldwide Developers Conference on June 3, 2019, along with the 2019 Mac Pro.
 It is the first Apple-branded display since the Apple Thunderbolt Display was discontinued in 2016.
-"XDR" stands for "Extreme Dynamic Range."
-Since 2022, it has been one of two displays sold by Apple, alongside the consumer Apple Studio Display.
+"XDR" stands for "Extreme Dynamic Range".
+The Pro Display XDR was discontinued in March 2026 and replaced by the smaller and cheaper 27-inch Studio Display XDR.